Employee Rights No Fees Unless We Win

 - An employee cannot take more than two hours of leave for voting without loss of pay.
 The time "off for voting shall be only at the beginning or end of the regular working shift."

 - If the "employee on the third working day prior to the day of election, knows or has reason to believe that time off will be necessary to be able to vote on election day, the employee shall give the employer at least two working days' notice that time off for voting is" needed.
-Cal.
-Election Code § 14000.
+California Elections Code section 14000.

 Due to this statute, the employee is not only allowed to request or take a leave in order to vote when she does not have sufficient time outside of work hours to do so, but she may also exercise her right to vote without fear of retaliation, repercussion, or discrimination from her employer.